mozilla-releng/TCW-history/plan_diag.rst

-..
-    Color code for chart:
-        - white -- not started yet
-        - lightgreen -- done
-        - orchid -- in progress
-        - maroon -- cancelled

 ===================
 InnoDB Cutover Plan
 ===================

+*Last updated: |today|*

 Legend:

+Boxes:
+    - white boxes are not started yet
+    - lightgreen boxes are done
+    - orchid boxes are in progress
+    - maroon boxes are optional items cancelled

+Links:
     - blue links are TCW work not related to InnoDB cutover
     - red links are "sad path" - we hope not to use them at a decision point